-A significant outbreak of severe thunderstorms spawned ten confirmed tornadoes that rapidly moved through Oklahoma, Kansas, Iowa, Arkansas and Louisana on Sunday, 27 April 2014.
-One particularly damaging system produced a tornado on the ground for almost 80 miles, causing catastrophic damage to the towns of Mayflower and Vilonia.
-Preliminary reports indicate this tornado will be rated at least EF-3.
+A significant outbreak of severe thunderstorms spawned eleven confirmed tornadoes that rapidly moved through Oklahoma, Kansas, Iowa, Arkansas and Louisiana on Sunday, 27 April 2014.
+One particularly damaging storm system produced a tornado on the ground almost continuously for 80 miles, causing catastrophic damage to the towns of Mayflower and Vilonia in Arkansas.
+Preliminary reports have rated this tornado at least an EF-3.
 Sixteen direct fatalities have been reported for 27 April, 2014 alone, 14 of which occurred in the towns of Mayflower and Vilonia.
 The other fatalities occurred in Quapaw, OK (1 fatalities) and White County, AR (1 fatality).
-This is part one of a two-part report, as the severe weather from 27 April, 2014 continued through the 28th and 29th as well.
-Summaries of the most recent tornadoes will be provided once they are completed.